BSD-Yassin/BeCode_logger/README.md

 ### Github Login

+You can use two functions unused in the main.py to generate the two necessary files.
+The easiest way is to uncomment the line 16 and 17 from the main file, which sets the configuration and logging file.
+Then edit it for your own use.
+Don't forget to uncomment or remove them aftwerwards.

-- Edit the *logging_template.ini* file with your login and password and remove the *logging.ini* If you are experiencing an error on this step, you are probably using a password with a special character.
+If you are experiencing an error on this step, you are probably using a password with a special character.
 So you have to double a adding the special character, or escape it.

 ---------